neo64yt/pyromorphic-dotfiles/README.md

-# glorious-dotfiles
+# pyromorphic-dotfiles
-This is my new dotfiles repository, succeeding the now read-only [dotfiles](https://github.com/neo64yt/dotfiles/).
+This is the dotfiles component of [pyromorphic-dotfiles](https://codeberg.org/neo64yt/pyromorphic-dotfiles).
+Formerly known as glorious-dotfiles.

 ## Screenshot
 ![screenshot](screenshot.png)